-The first time Hillary ran for president, she was sixteen years old.
+The first time Hillary ran for president, she was 16 years old.
 At the time, her high school had never had a female class president.
 She was told by a male classmate that she was “really stupid” if she thought a girl could win.
-Hillary lost that election.
+She lost that election.
 But it goes without saying that whatever disappointment or discouragement she might have felt at the time was not enough to make her repress her ambitions or cast them aside.
 In college, she was selected by her peers to be the first-ever student commencement speaker.
 That same year, while taking the admissions test for law school, Hillary was berated by a group of male students telling her she shouldn’t be there.
-“It was intense,” Clinton said.
+“It was intense,” she said.
 “It got very personal.
 But I couldn’t respond.
 I couldn’t afford to get distracted because I didn’t want to mess up the test.”

 It’s true that Hillary Clinton does not possess the charisma of her husband or of Barack Obama.
-But in admitting that, I think it’s important to ask ourselves two questions: 1) What social and cultural factors might have impacted and influenced Clinton’s more reserved demeanor?
+But in admitting that, I think it’s important to ask ourselves two questions: 1) What social and cultural factors might have impacted and influenced Hillary Clinton’s reserved demeanor?
 And, 2) Why do we care?